junjiek/junjiek.github.io/_posts/result/2015-08-16-random_projection-classification.md

     * Random Projection Matrix is hard to be changed adaptively
     * Boosting did not help much for this weak classifier
 2. Increase of projected dimension helps improve accuracy but lower speed.
 When projected dimension is too large, random projection takes longer time than decision stump
 3. Ensemble of **Random Projection Decision Stump** seem to enhance accuracy as well as speed, compared with ensemble of simple decision stump.
+This is consistent with previous work, Random Projection helps improve diversity for tree classifiers.